 It’s no wonder so many lost souls found solace here—just look up.
 The Batcave’s eye-popping top floor certainly feels like a sanctuary.
 Light rain filters down from a collapsed ceiling, atomized to a sweeping mist.
 In a permanent puddle, arched reflections of the clerestory windows tremble.
 Pleated ceiling panels once muffled the hum and hiss of a mammoth industrial undertaking, but their effect is more visual now.
 Interweaving supports shimmer like the facets of a diamond as you move through the space—it’s a crustpunk kaleidoscope that constitutes one of the most spectacular abandoned sights in New York City.

 For all the atmosphere of grime and decay, the Batcave gives an impression of a living space that, though not well kept, was certainly well loved.
-It isn’t difficult to imagine a time when this damp industrial shell was filled with warmth and welcome, or to imagine its occupants, in those first idyllic months, brimming with a sense of ownership and control, invulnerable to the pressures of parents and policemen, finally at home in a hangout.
+It isn’t difficult to imagine a time when this damp industrial shell was filled with warmth and welcome, or to imagine its occupants, in those first idyllic months, brimming with a sense of ownership and control, invulnerable to the pressures of parents and policemen.

 UPDATE Nov 23, 2012: The Batcave property sold for $7 million to philanthropist Joshua Rechnitz.
 The building will be saved, and renovated into art studios and exhibition space.
 Read the New York Times article here.